frederic-perez/AmE-dictionary/data/dictionary.md

 __the writing on the wall__
 __thecracy__
 __theist__ _adj_
-__then again__ _idiom_ :nine: From another standpoint; on the other hand; on second thought.
+__then again__ _idiom_ :nine::m: From another standpoint; on the other hand; on second thought.
 An opposite possibility. _I need a vacation.
 Then again, so do my coworkers._
 __theocracy__
 __theosophy__
 __there is no denying__